archipelago-art/contracts/DESIGN.md

 for a bid and ask that are compatible, any user may call `fillOrder` to execute the trade.

-An ask (sell order) specifies one or more tokens to be sold atomically.
+An ask (sell order) specifies a single token to be sold.
 There are two kinds of bids (buy orders).
-A bid may specify one or more tokens to be bought atomically, just like an ask.
-Or, a bid may specify a list of traits, in which case it represents an offer to purchase any single token matching _all_ listed traits.
-A "traitset bid" may only match an ask to sell a single token.
+A bid may specify a single token to be bought, just like an ask.
+Or, a bid may specify a trait oracle and a trait, in which case it represents an offer to purchase any single token matching that trait (according to the specified oracle).

 Bids and asks (collectively, orders) have some common metadata properties.
-An order has a deadline, a Unix timestamp: if the EVM `TIMESTAMP` is greater than the deadline, then the order is no longer valid.
-An order also has a creation time, a Unix timestamp: an account can call a method on the `Market` contract to cancel all bids (resp. asks) created before a certain time, as a kind of "panic button".
+An order has a deadline, a Unix timestamp.
 An order also has a nonce, an arbitrary `uint256`: each account may only fill one order with a given nonce.
-As with creation times, an account can call a method on the `Market` contract to cancel all orders with a given nonce.
+An account can call a method on the `Market` contract to cancel all orders with a given nonce.
 All cancellations are recorded on chain in the market contract storage.

 We anticipate that these nonce semantics will enable a few emergent order
 patterns: